- Who Can Submit?

 At this time, ideaFest journal accepts work only in English.

-All submissions should indicate the contribution the research or creative work makes to a scholarly or artistic conversation, discipline, or field.
 The editorial board strongly recommends that manuscripts be read by a member of the author’s discipline or field prior to submission.

 As further described in our submission agreement (the Submission Agreement), in consideration for publication of the work, ideaFest: Interdisciplinary Journal of Creative Works reserves first North American publishing rights, and the nonexclusive right to reproduce, display, and distribute the work under a Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) Creative Commons License.
+Print versions may be made available for sale by Cal Poly Humboldt, although the price may not exceed the cost of printing and mailing.

 Attribution and Usage Policies